Topics Map > Communication and Collaboration > Lync / Skype for Business

-IP Phones that are currently supported, but no longer recommended for purchase:
+IP Phones that are currently supported, but no longer recommended:

 - Yealink T48S, T46S, and T42S.
-These Yealink Skype for Business Desk Phones are supported and will work with the University's on-premise Skype for Business system, but will not be able to be upgraded to Microsoft Teams firmware.
+These phones are supported and will work with the University's on-premise Skype for Business system, but will not be able to be upgraded to Microsoft Teams firmware.
 They will be able to operate in a Teams environment, but without the full functionality of a Teams-firmware phone.

 - Lync Phone Edition devices, such as the Polycom CX500, CX600, and CX3000; HP 4110 and 4120; or Aastra 6721ip and 6725ip.
 Units are strongly encouraged to replace these devices.
 Microsoft ended mainstream support for these devices on 4/10/2018.
-Additionally, Microsoft has announced it will be ending support for TLS 1.0 and 1.1.
-When this happens, these devices will not be able to access user Calendar information or Outlook contacts, but they will still work as phones.
+Additionally, Microsoft has announced it will be ending support for TLS 1.0 and 1.1 in Office 365.
+When this happens, these devices will not be able to access Calendar information or Outlook contacts, but they will still work as phones.
 These devices will not be able to be used with Teams.

 See Skype for Business, IP Phone Installation and Login on how to set up IP phones.